Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to start with an architecture that has proven effective for a similar task and modify and tune as needed to increase performance.
+The overall strategy for solving the problem was to start with an architecture that has proven effective for a similar task, and then modifying and tuning the model to increase performance.

-My first step was to use a convolution neural network model similar to the Nvidia behavioral cloning CNN found here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
-This model seemed like a great starting point because the goal of the model described in the Nvidia paper is similar to the goal of this project.
+My first step was to use a convolution neural network model similar to the NVIDIA behavioral cloning CNN found here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
+This model seemed like a great starting point because the goal of NVIDIA model is similar to the goal of this project.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that the model had a low mean squared error on both the traning and validation set after minimal training.
-This was expected because this model has proven effective for similar tasks in the past.
+This was expected because this model architecture has proven effective for similar tasks.

-Major changes to the model architecture proved unecesssary so none were made.
+The model satsfied the project requirements so no major modifications to the architecture were made.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I augmented the training data by adding: A mirror image with a mirrored steering value(negative), a eft camera image with a correction factor (+0.2),
+The model's performance was tested in the simulator, which showed how the car would operate.
+Initially, there were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I augmented the training data by adding:
+* Mirror Images with a mirrored (negative) steering value
+* Left camera images with a correction factor (+0.2)
-, and a right camera image with a correction factor (-0.2)
+* Right camera images with a correction factor (-0.2)

-At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.
+After training the model on the augmented data set, the vehicle was able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture was based on the Nvidia architecture presented earlier in this writeup.
-The model consists of a convolution neural network with 3 5x5 convolutions, 2 3x3 convolutions, a flatten layer, and 3 fully connected layers.
+The model consists of a convolution neural network with three 5x5 convolutions, two 3x3 convolutions, one flatten layer, and three fully-connected layers.
-The following table, produced by Model.summary(), illustrates the model architecture.
+The following table, produced by the Model.summary() function, illustrates the model architecture.

 Layer (type)        			Output Shape)       Param #